nammayatri/nammayatri/Backend/README.md

 }
 ```

-Now, if you run `nix build` or any of the other nix commands, it will use the local shared-kernel.
+Now, if you run `nix build` or any of the other nix commands, it will use the local shared-kernel to compile nammayatri against.

 ### Testing